 - It works well on every type of paper, including watercolor paper.
 It is very effective on darker color papers.

 - You can use it on packaging plastic.
-Great idea to recycle.
 The light will shine through the glitter and the plastic.

-You can use Modge Podge, Glossy Accents, or any liquid glue of your choice.
-If you ink the project before applying the glitter.
-The glue will react with the ink and intensify the ink color!
+You can use Mod Podge, Glossy Accents, or any liquid glue of your choice.
+If you ink the project before applying the glitter, the glue will react with the ink and intensify the ink color!

 More Distress Glitter Tips